-19. Hyperuricemia is defined as high levels of uric acid in the blood.
+- 16. Uloric is a xanthine oxidase inhibitor, which contains the active ingredient, febuxostat.
+Febuxostat is a nonpurine inhibitor of xanthine oxidase, and it is designed for patients with hyperuricemia and gout, and also to patients who have exhibited sensitivities to allopurinol.
+Allopurinol was the first line drug in the treatment of hyperuricemia and gout. - 17.
+Since 1946, allopurinol has been used as a xanthine oxidase inhibitor for treatment of hyperuricemia and gout.
+However, in 2009, the FDA approved febuxostat as an alternative therapy for hyperuricemia and gout. - 18.
+Hyperuricemia is defined as high levels of uric acid in the blood.
 In most cases, where elevated serum uric acid is noted without inflammatory response, patients are asymptomatic, and treatment is not advised.
-However, in the cases where painful inflammation around the crystallized urate in the joint has already formed, the patient is generally diagnosed with gout and treatment is indicated.

-20. Gout is an inflammatory arthritic disease with growing incidence.
+However, in the cases where painful inflammation around the crystallized urate in the joint has already formed, the patient is generally diagnosed with gout and treatment is indicated. - 19.
+Gout is an inflammatory arthritic disease with growing incidence.
 Gout was originally associated with individuals consuming a high fat diet, purine rich foods and a relatively inactive lifestyle, but it is now considered a metabolic disorder and is linked to a variety of other disease states.
 In recent years, gout has been implicated in conditions such as hypertension, obesity, kidney disease, hyperlipidemia, metabolic syndrome and cardiovascular disease.
 Most patients exhibit elevated serum uric acid levels for years before symptoms arise.
 Gout is most commonly observed in males over fifty years of age.

-21. Defendants submitted its New Drug Application for Uloric to Food and Drug Administration (hereinafter "FDA"), and FDA eventually approved of Uloric in February 2009.
+- 20. Defendants submitted its New Drug Application for Uloric to Food and Drug Administration (hereinafter "FDA"), and FDA eventually approved of Uloric in February 2009.
 FDA's approval of the New Drug Application allowed Defendants to legally market and sell Uloric in the United States to patients, including Medicaid, Medicare and TRICARE patients.
 As part of the New Drug Application process, Defendants via its execution of various forms, including but not limited to FDA Form 35h, expressly and impliedly certified that it would comply with all adverse event reporting requirements, including the reporting requirements delineated in 21 C. F. R. §3 J 4.80.
-Accordingly, compliance with 21 C.F.R. §314.80 and the adverse event reporting obligations was a condition precedent to obtaining and maintaining FDA's approval to promote and sell Uloric to consumers.
+Accordingly, compliance with 21 C.F.R. §314.80 and the adverse event reporting obligations was a condition precedent to obtaining and maintaining FDA's approval to promote and sell Uloric to consumers. - 21.
+Contrary to the adverse event reporting promises and certifications that Defendants had given to FDA, Defendants initiated a system to intentionally conceal a substantial number of adverse event reports and thus had no intention of complying with its certifications and promises.

-Case: 1:20-cv-03235 Document #: 1 Filed: 06/01/20 Page 7 of 20 PageID #:7
+Case: 1:20-cv-05033 Document #: 1 Filed: 08/26/20 Page 7 of 21 PageID #:7